 B-150-10 Appropriate Memberships.
 To take advantage of in-service training opportunities, the Board may hold membership in and attend meetings of national, state, and local associations directly related to the purposes and operations of the District.
-Decisions to continue, discontinue or add new memberships shall occur through the annual budget process
+Decisions to continue, discontinue or add new memberships shall occur through Board Member attendance requests.